datagrok-ai/public/packages/Curves/README.md

 - `droplines` - defines the droplines that would be shown on the plot (for instance, IC50)
 - `points` - an array of objects with each object containing `x` and `y` coordinates and its own parameters:
   - `outlier` - if true, renders as 'x' and gets ignored for curve fitting
-  - `stdev` - when defined, renders an error bar candlestick
   - `color` - overrides the marker color defined in series `pointColor`
   - `marker` - overrides the marker type defined in series `markerType`
+  - `size` - overrides the default marker size
+  - `stdev` - when defined, renders an error bar candlestick

 Each chart has its own parameters as well, such as: